Drug

 Warning

-Desmopressin can rarely cause a low level of sodium in the blood (hyponatremia), which can be serious or even fatal.
-Drinking too much liquid, using certain medications (such as "water pills"/diuretics including furosemide, corticosteroids such as prednisone), being 65 years or older, or having certain medical conditions may increase the risk of low sodium in the blood.
-Lab tests (such as urine tests, sodium blood levels) must be done before you start using this medication and while you are using it.
+Desmopressin can rarely cause low sodium levels in the blood (hyponatremia), which can be serious or even fatal.
+Your risk may be higher if you drink too much fluid, take certain medications (such as "water pills"/diuretics including furosemide, corticosteroids such as prednisone), are 65 years or older, or have certain medical conditions.
+To monitor your risk, your doctor should check your sodium blood level before you start using this medication and while you are using it.
 Keep all medical and lab appointments.

-Get medical help right away if you have any very serious side effects, including seizure or trouble breathing.
+Get medical help right away if you have any very serious side effects, including seizures or trouble breathing.

 How to Use This Medication